The sewing machine is the "power tool" of sewing.

 Good luck finding your "sewing power tool" :)

-These machines were selected for the following features:
+These machines were selected for the following reasons:

 The studio machines were purchased in 2022 from Sherlock Holmes Sewing Machines, who I use and recommend for machine purchases and servicing.